eventive-org/recurrence-series/README.md

 // Get all events deleted by the previous operation: series.getDeletedEvents()

-// Set length of all events to a particular duration. series.setLength(moment.duration(2, 'hours').asMilliseconds());
+// Set length of all events to a particular duration, keeping the start times constant (and only varying the end time). series.setLength(moment.duration(2, 'hours').asMilliseconds());
+// Get all events updated by the previous operation: series.getUpdatedEvents()

 // Split the series into two (includes events that start at the current time). let [pastSeries, futureSeries] = series.split(moment("2019-05-02T03:00:00.000Z").toDate());